Twoody/chicktech2018/README.txt

 	having a GUI for the first iterations of any project.

 	At this point, we will stop and go through VIM, the terminal, and ensure that we all have a working environment for our project.
-For che

 ******************************************************************************************
 ******************************        Ch.
 1        ***************************************